 The availability and data was fine.

-But we accessed it via Browser automation and they changed the UI from every 1-2 month.
+But we accessed it via Browser automation and they changed the UI form every 1-2 month.

 Was not a big hassle, but on regular base our automation coded need to be adapted to match the new DOM locators.

 I did not researched, but I wonder if there was way to get informed about new deployments.

 It always surprised us.

 I dont work with backend, but the testers using the Safesforce sandboxes complain all the time of fragility.
 A thing that scares me is that we don’t actually have the time to set up and “canary” lamps.

 I/We have a canary in our client test environment, but to be fair it’s not that reliable either, and that’s testing an internal API surface.
 At least it’s performant, but most of the time sandboxes are not performant seems to be the issue, because we keep loads of simulation data in the sandbox, and this perhaps impacts any new record sync disproportionately.
 I luckily don’t deal with it, but I can see the tech debt pain in my colleagues eyes.

 In my current role, I tend to use the third approach mentioned in the linked piece, building mocks or stubs if the vendor sandbox/integration environment is problematic.